zachalam/BitFact/docs/guide/privateKeys.md

 !> The external tools/services in this document have not been audited by BitFact.
 Exercise extreme caution when storing larger amounts of value.

 ### Creation
-You can quickly generate keys using the command line tool.
-Simply run the following command after you've installed bitfact.
+You can quickly generate keys using the BitFact tool.
 No matter where you generate Ethereum keys, they're valid on any ETH chain.
 Be sure to make note of your `address` as well for the funding step.

 ```console
 $ bitfact keypair